riskportal/network/README.md

 ## Software Architecture and Implementation

 RISK features a streamlined, modular architecture designed to meet diverse research needs.
+RISK’s modular design enables users to run individual components—such as clustering, statistical testing, or visualization—independently or in combination, depending on the analysis workflow.
 It includes dedicated modules for:

 - **Data I/O**: Supports JSON, CSV, TSV, Excel, Cytoscape, and GPickle formats.
 - **Clustering**: Supports multiple clustering methods, including Louvain, Leiden, Markov Clustering, Greedy Modularity, Label Propagation, Spinglass, and Walktrap.
 Provides flexible distance metrics tailored to network structure.
 - **Statistical Analysis**: Provides a suite of tests for overrepresentation analysis of annotations.
 - **Visualization**: Offers customizable, high-resolution output in multiple formats, including SVG, PNG, and PDF.
+- **Configuration Management**: Centralized parameters in risk.params ensure reproducibility and easy tuning for large-scale analyses.

 ## Performance and Efficiency